 Auto Roof Return

 Length: 36"

 Extend: 0"

-Roof Type: ◉ Gable ◯ Hip ◯ Full
+Roof Type: ● Gable ○ Hip ○ Full

 Slope: Sloping O Flat

 Specify the horizontal Length of the returns in inches; the distance to Extend the returns past the main roof overhang; the style of roof return; and whether the returns are sloping or flat.
 As long as your model has a roof, the specified roof returns will be generated when you click OK.
-For more information, see "Roof Returns" on page 460 of the Reference Manual.